bmckenzie93/custom-http-library/README.md

   I was able to do most of it without looking back at the tutorial that I am following.
 I forgot to put the method and content type in the delete method, I forgot a promise takes in resolve and reject, and I forgot where exactly to put the content type too.
 Other than that I remembered just about all of this!
 Making progress slowly and steadily!!!
 }

+# 2-21-2020 (10:00am) {
+  I am going to do a third version of this custom http request library using async and await keywords.
+I will try and convert it without looking it up first, then I will correct myself.

+}